labo

 Mol Microbiol (1993) 10: 371-384

-This utterly unexpected result (the opponents to genome sequencing projects had « demonstrated » that we knew at least 95% of all possible gene classes and published this demonstration in the most fashionable journals), presented with a similar conclusion from the sequencing of the yeast's chromosome III, at the first genomics symposium organised by the commission of European Communities in Elounda in Crete in 1991, revealed the first major discovery obtained by genome projects.
+This completely unexpected result (the opponents of the genome sequencing projects had « proved » that we knew at least 95% of all possible gene classes and published this demonstration in the most fashionable journals), was presented with a similar conclusion from the sequencing of the yeast chromosome III at the first genomics symposium organised by the Commission of European Communities in Elounda, Crete, in 1991.
+Generally overlooked because people tend to erase the history of their mistakes, this was the first major discovery obtained of a genome project.

-Performed by a consortium associating Europe and Japan, the sequencing of the B. subtilis genome was completed in 1997, at the same time as that of E. coli.
-As early as 1995 the total length of continuous fragments from the organism was significantly larger than that of the genomes sequenced at the date.
-This genome sequence remained for five years the only example of its domain (the genomes of the Firmicutes were particularly difficult to sequence, because their DNA is usually toxic in the universal host then used to construct DNA libraries, E. coli, for biochemical reasons well understood by the authors) :
+The sequencing of the B. subtilis genome, carried out by a European-Japanese consortium, was completed in 1997, at the same time as that of E. coli.
+As early as 1995 the total length of continuous fragments from the organism was significantly greater than that of the genomes sequenced at that time.
+For five years, this genome sequence remained the only example of its kind (the genomes of the Firmicutes were particularly difficult to sequence because, for biochemical reasons well understood by the authors, their DNA is usually toxic in the universal host used at the time to construct DNA libraries, E. coli) :

 The complete genome sequence of the gram-positive bacterium Bacillus subtilis